 Pros and Cons of Hydrostatic Weighing

 There are a number of components that go into an accurate reading of one's weight and body composition.
 Due to the variety of moving parts, there is always room for error.
-Hydrostatic weighing is reported as being more accurate and reliable than most other weighing methods, but it is not all good.
+Hydrostatic body fat testing is reported as being more accurate and reliable than most other weighing methods, but it is not all good.
 These are the major pros and cons of this method of weighing as outlined by Healthfully and Buzzle:

 The repetition of the of the measurements paired with the reliance on a tried and true principle of density and weight certainly gives it an edge in accuracy.